Tuesday, 03 September, 2013 14:32

 After retiring in 2006, Judy started planting a new yard from scratch with mostly perennials.
 Later she acquired a passion for lilies and now has hundreds of varieties blooming from May to Oct in a large, beautifully designed, award-winning garden.

-Judy joined the EHS in 2008 and is currently serving her in her second year on the Board of Directors, bringing a background as a volunteer:
+Judy joined the EHS in 2008 and is currently serving her in her third year on the Board of Directors, bringing a background as a volunteer:

 - with the Cub Scouts